jmontleon/pixelbook-fedora/README.md

 ### Hotkeys
 1. `sudo dnf -y install pixelbook-udev` if you haven't already

-### Screen Orientation
-1. `sudo dnf -y install pixelbook-udev pixelbook-scripts` if you haven't already
-1. `sudo dnf -y update kernel` to get a pixelbook kernel with the sensor modules enabled.
-1. `sudo systemctl enable acpid`
-1. Gnome handles screen orientation automatically.
-1. For others a script `pixelbook-display-orientation` is available in the `pixelbook-scripts` package that can be set to start at login.
-1. The touchpad is not currently turning off automatically as it should, but we can monitor tablet mode with acpid and do it ourselves.
-1. Set up a `/usr/bin/pixelbook-disable-tablet-touchpad` to run automatically at login.
-This is required for Gnome as well.
-1. reboot

 ### Capslock
 To use the Search key as a Capslock:
 1. `sudo dnf -y install xdotool`